-Couples can discover how this incredibly diverse nation came to be through thoughtfully curated galleries and events.
+Couples can find out how this incredibly diverse nation came to be through thoughtfully curated galleries and events.

 What aspects of Singaporean history can couples learn about at the National Museum of Singapore?

-- Self – expression in the 70s and 80s – Learn about how Singaporeans came to assert their identity in the late 20th century, less than a decade since the nation was founded.
+- Self – expression in the 70s and 80s – Find out how Singaporeans came to assert their identity in the late 20th century, less than a decade since the nation was founded.
 This collection showcases works of music, television, and theatre that exemplify Singaporean self-expression.

 - Singapore’s beginnings – This exhibit delves into the experience of childhood in Singapore during the 1950s and 1960s.
-It was a period of momentous change as the country struggled to establish a national identity.
-Here you will find installations and displays dedicated to understanding the complexities of growing up in the midst of such a turbulent transition.
+The country struggled to establish a national identity during a period of momentous change.
+Here you will find displays portraying the hardship of growing up in the midst of such a turbulent transition.

 - Japanese occupation – “Surviving Syonan” commemorates the resilience and hope of the Singaporean people during the Japanese Occupation.
-Here you will find items and stories from those who survived this time of oppression.
+Here you will find items and stories from those who survived this period.

 - Women throughout Singaporean history – This gallery focuses on the role which women, particularly Chinese women, played in Singapore during the 1920s and 1930s.
-Discover how immigrant women during this time established their identities through a collection of delicate items and belongings.
+Discover how immigrant women established their identities through a collection of delicate items.